 The Swahili language is spoken by millions and is prevalent throughout much of Africa.
 It is one the easiest languages for English speakers to learn, and makes good use of English load words.
 Swahili has straight-forward grammar, and logical spelling and pronunciation patterns.
 Approximately 150 million people speak Swahili, and 16 countries in Africa have made Swahili its formal language.
 Swahili is also popular globally due to its use in music, news, radio and movies.
 Social media sites and streaming services like Twitter and Netflix also recognise Swahili.
 Disney has even borrowed Swahili words like Simba and Hakuna Matata to mention just a few.
 Many New Zealanders are now visiting Africa as tourists, skilled workers or volunteers.
 I have had the privilege to be a home tutor for a New Zealand doctor who was visiting Tanzania for her work experience.

-EarthDiverse currently offers the following Swahili language courses on a rotating and evolving basis, with new intakes of students in Swahili 101 beginning in Term 1 (February) and again in Term 3 (July).
-Each cohort can begin advancing to the next course in the series.
+EarthDiverse currently offers the following Swahili language classes on a rotating and evolving basis, with new intakes of students in Swahili 101 beginning twice a year, in Term 1 (February) and again in Term 3 (July-August).
+101 & 103 courses are offered in Terms 1 & 3 each year, and 102 & 104 courses are offered in Terms 2 & 4 each year.
+If you have some elementary understanding, you may consider starting in a 102 or 103 course as well.
+When completing one 8-week course, each cohort can begin advancing to the next course in the series.

 DISTANCE-LEARNING OPTIONS: Our Swahili courses offer distance learning options for those unable to attend classes in-person.
 Live-streamed classes are available via free Zoom software, or those unable to attend the date and time of the actual class sessions can watch the live-recorded video sessions on their computers, laptops, tablets or mobile devices and study at their own pace.
 These recorded sessions will be available soon after each class finishes so that you may watch the recorded video via any web-browser at your leisure.
 Your instructor will provide details on how to access your classes before your course begins.